niedermansam/need-help-mso/README.md

 # Need Help Missoula

 Welcome to Need Help Missoula!
-A digital directory of resources for people who need a helping hand.
+A digital directory of programs for people who need a helping hand.